 The morning of the jump, I kept forgetting about it.
 Then it’d creep back into my mind along with a little pang of nerves, which I’d push away and try to forget about.
 When we arrived at the jump site, 20 minutes from Queenstown, it all started to set in and I got a bit jittery.
 The team on site were awesome, getting us all ready to go and talking us through the whole process, distracting us with a fun, relaxed vibe.

 We walked out to the bridge and I told Matt I wanted to jump first.
-One of my best friends, Mindy of Wings of a Feather, had worked at this exact jump site and told me to just keep looking out and not look down when I got out to the ledge.
+One of my best friends had worked at this exact jump site and told me to just keep looking out and not look down when I got out to the ledge.
 So, as the guys wrapped up my legs with towels and Bungy cords and my heart began to explode into a series of rhythmic palpitations, I focused on keeping my head up.

 By this stage, I was back at the place where terror and excitement mix together to form one hell of an adrenaline rush.
 The guys helped me hop onto the ledge and I very, very, very slowly wormed my way out to the edge of the platform.
 They instructed me to smile for the camera and I somehow manage to contort my lips into some semblance of a grin and give a little wave.
 It’s go time.